Bosh-for-Cpi/bosh-2605/bosh_qingcloud_cpi/README.md

 * `availability_zone` (optional)
   the EC2 availability zone the VMs should be created in
 * `instance_type` (required)
-  which [type of instance](http://aws.amazon.com/ec2/instance-types/) the VMs should belong to
+  which [type of instance](http://qingcloud.amazon.com/ec2/instance-types/) the VMs should belong to
 * `spot_bid_price` (optional)
-  the [AWS spot instance](http://aws.amazon.com/ec2/purchasing-options/spot-instances/) bid price to use.
+  the [QingCloud spot instance](http://qingcloud.amazon.com/ec2/purchasing-options/spot-instances/) bid price to use.
 When specified spot instances are started rather than on demand instances.  _NB: this will dramatically slow down resource pool creation._

 ### Network options

 These options are specified under `cloud_options` in the `networks` section of a BOSH deployment manifest.

 * `type` (required)
-  can be either `dynamic` for a DHCP assigned IP by AWS, or `vip` to use an Elastic IP (which needs to be already allocated)
+  can be either `dynamic` for a DHCP assigned IP by QingCloud, or `vip` to use an Elastic IP (which needs to be already allocated)

 ## Example

-This is a sample of how AWS specific properties are used in a BOSH deployment manifest:
+This is a sample of how QingCloud specific properties are used in a BOSH deployment manifest:

     ---
     name: sample